Mr. Pants Wine Bar

 Johannesburg's wine bar scene has never operated along obvious lines.
 Unlike Cape Town, where proximity to the winelands gives venues an easy narrative hook, Joburg's wine culture is built on conviction rather than geography.
 The city's serious wine drinkers have always had to seek out their spots, and that seeking tends to produce tighter, more knowledgeable crowds.
 Mr. Pants Wine Bar, tucked into Shop 7 of Delta Central on Hillcrest Avenue in Blairgowrie, is a product of exactly that culture: a small-format venue that has built its following not through visibility but through word of mouth among the people who care most about what's in the glass.

 Blairgowrie is a residential suburb in Randburg that rarely appears on lists of Johannesburg's dining precincts.
 That relative obscurity is part of what defines Mr. Pants.
-The venue sits in a quiet neighbourhood shopping centre rather than a high-traffic strip, which means the guests who find it have usually been pointed there by someone who takes wine seriously.
+The venue sits in a quiet neighbourhood shopping centre rather than a high-traffic strip, which means the guests who find it are usually people who know what they want.
 That self-selecting dynamic shapes the atmosphere: this is not a casual drop-in for a post-work glass of something anonymous, but a place where the bottle list is the reason people come.

 Curation as the Core Product